-Here are the things you should look into usb wireless adpater.
+Here are the things you should look into a USB wireless adapter.

 USB WiFi Adapter Types

-Even among themselves, USB wireless adapter come in many types and size.
-Smallest of them can be as small as your thumb, making them perfectly for portability purposes.
+Even among themselves, USB wireless adapters come in many types and size.
+Smallest of them can be as small as your thumb, making them perfect for portability purposes.

 On the other hand, there are some large-size models too.
-While they may be large and bulky, they have good amount of speed and signal strength, making them perfect to power-seekers.
+While they might be large and bulky, they have a good amount of speed and signal strength, making them perfect to power-seekers.